Thermal Expansion Converter

 Calculate the final length, area, or volume: Add the change in length, area, or volume (∆L, ∆A, ∆V) to the initial length, area, or volume to obtain the final length, area, or volume.

-Here are the common units for coefficient of thermal expansion:
+Here are the common units:

 Linear Expansion: